Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Finding a -coloring

 \section{Finding a $3$-coloring}

-Note that the argument of Lemma~\ref{lemma-disk} gives no way to find the $3$-coloring that it proves to exist.
-Hence, to get such a $3$-coloring, we need to delve deeper into the proof of Theorem~\ref{thm:ctvrty}.
+Note that the arguments used in the proof of Theorem~\ref{thm-mainalg} (e.g., the proof of Lemma~\ref{lemma-disk}) do not give a way to find the $3$-coloring in case one exists.
+Hence, we need additional ideas to get such a $3$-coloring.

-The basic case we need to consider is that of graphs of girth at least $5$.
-Note that in this case for every face $h$, $w_\eta(h)\ge \frac{s(5)}{5}|h|$, and thus $|E(H)|\le \frac{5}{s(5)}w_\eta(H)$ for every graph $H$ of girth at least $5$ embedded in a surface.
-In particular, the size of the subgraph $H$ in Theorem~\ref{thm-almstruct} becomes bounded by a constant dependent only on $\Sigma$ and the lengths of the boundary cycles.